pykoe/tidy-data/CodeBook.md

 We can now filter the merge dataset according to this table

-The resulting table has 10299 observation and
+The resulting table has 10299 observation

+For the activity, we just merge the content of the file activity_labels.txt with the filter table ( merge by "y" and activity_label)